 Read more about the group or read our articles and explore our resources.

-An arts-based group for neurodivergent individuals in grades 7-12.
-The group provides a space for individuals to explore neurodiversity, self-expression, sexuality and gender through art.
+An activity-based group for neurodivergent individuals in grades 7-12.
+The group provides a space for individuals to explore neurodiversity, self-expression, sexuality and gender.

 Click to learn more